 This section describes how to recover your Neo4j Causal Cluster following a data center failure.
 Specifically it covers safely turning a small number of surviving instances from a read-only state back into a fully operational cluster of read/write instances.

 This section describes how to recover a multi-data center deployment which owing to external circumstances has reduced the cluster below half of its members.
 It is most easily typified by a 2x2 deployment with 2 data centers each containing two instances.
 This deployment topology can either arise because of other data center failures, or be a deliberate choice to ensure the geographic survival of data for catastrophe planning.
 However, by distributing an instance over three data centers instead, you could avoid having the cluster lose quorum through a single data center failure.
 For example, in a 1x1x1 deployment.

-Under normal operation this provides a stable majority quorum where the fastest three out of four machines will execute users' transactions, as we see highlighted in Figure 5.16, “Two Data Center Deployment with Four Core Instances”.
+Under normal operation this provides a stable majority quorum where the fastest three out of four machines will execute users' transactions, as we see highlighted in Figure C.14, “Two Data Center Deployment with Four Core Instances”.

 However if an entire data center becomes offline because of some disaster, then a majority quorum cannot be formed in this case.